How to elope in Bali 2026/27 – full destination guide

 Ubud

 If tropical flora and fauna are your main interest, Ubud is the perfect destination.
 The cool highlands are covered with lush vegetation, making the valley a scenic landscape with unlike anywhere else in Bali, and I dare say, anywhere in the world.
 The town is covered in natural beauty while local wildlife and exotic birds dot the sky.
+The center for traditional dance and craft, Ubud gives you the perfect opportunity to learn about the Balinese and the island.
+There is plenty to experience and a lot to enjoy.
+However, for your elopement, Ubud gives you the perfect opportunity to elope in nature.

 Trekking and hiking to this location will be an adventure in itself.
 Along the way, you pass spectacular rice paddles, ravines, forests, and stunning waterfalls.
 Reaching there, however, is the ultimate treat.
 The sight of the moss-covered cliff walls as they converge to form the Little Grotto is a natural wonder like no other.